razz7/dat3Week3all/README.md

 - Junit test
 - Hamcrest testing

 The task "Dom manipulation And events" is unfinished, but some of the same methods are being used in the Assignment for friday 6th of September.
-Such as travis deployment and rest end points testing.
+Such as travis deployment and rest end points testing and fetching from an url.
 The assginments from monday are also done in the friday project.
+So we have done most of the assginments in the friday project.
 The javascript assginments are the folder  03_onsdag and are all done.